Chechen naxar

-The naxar (нахар, also spelled nakhar or nahar) was a planned currency for the Chechen Republic of Ichkeria, a self-proclaimed independent state during the 1990s Chechen separatist movement.
+The naxar (нахар, /ce/) was a planned currency for the Chechen Republic of Ichkeria, a self-proclaimed independent state during the 1990s Chechen separatist movement.

 History

 Before the design and printing of the naxar, the Chechen Republic of Ichkeria did not recognize the 1993 Russian monetary reform.
 Instead, it continued using Soviet ruble banknotes (1961–1992 issues) and early Russian ruble notes in denominations of 5,000 and 10,000 rubles from 1992.

 In 1993, Usman Kasimovich Imaev, head of the National Bank of the Chechen Republic of Ichkeria (CRI), contacted the French printing company François-Charles Oberthür with a request to print and issue currency for Chechnya.
 Although negotiations took place, a final agreement was never signed, and cooperation with the company was discontinued by 1994.

 Later in 1994, banknotes were printed in Great Britain in denominations of 1, 3, 5, 10, 20, 50, 100, 500, and 1000 naxars, dated 1995.

-There are conflicting reports suggesting that the banknotes may have instead been printed in Munich, Germany, by the German security printing company Giesecke & Devrient, which allegedly produced 100 tons of banknotes.
+There are conflicting reports suggesting that the banknotes may have instead been printed in Munich, Germany, by the German security printing company Giesecke+Devrient, which allegedly produced a 100 ton of banknotes.

 Despite these efforts, the currency was never introduced into circulation.
 According to one version, nearly all printed banknotes stored in Grozny were destroyed by Russian federal forces during military operations.
 However, another version claims the notes are still stored in Munich.